 The road begins to narrow and heads back down towards sea level.
-Keep your eye our for mile marker 15 and the scenic outlook nearby.
-From here you'll get a fantastic view of the village of Kahakuloa as seen in the photo.
+Keep your eye out for mile marker 15 and the scenic outlook nearby.
+From here you'll get a fantastic view of the village of Kahakuloa.
 There's also a spot on the other side as you climb back up the mountain where you can view the village.

 08 of 10